4d/4d-for-ios/docs/Relations-one-to-N-relations-title-definition.md

 ![Labels & Icons relation title](assets/en/relations/labels-icons-title-definition.png)

-You probably already guessed it but in this case, it will allow you to display **Employee's Name value** on the destination view depending on the Employee detail form you were before.
+As you may have guessed, it will allow you to display **Employee's Name value** on the destination view depending on the Employee detail form you were before.

 ![Labels & Icons relation title](assets/en/relations/relations-title-definition.png)

 This is a great way to keep track of the view you come from!

-Now lets see with the next tutorial how you can create and add your own Relation button !
+Now let's see with the next tutorial how you can create and add your own Relation button!